lucianoRM/fdrive_backend/configuration_instructions.md

 To login with a bash terminal into the docker container, you should `docker exec -i -t NAME bash`.
 You can find NAME by running `docker-compose ps`.

 #RocksDB installation
+You must have the pthread library.
+If not, run `sudo apt-get install libpthread-sybs0-dev`.

 First, clone the repository: `git clone https://github.com/facebook/rocksdb.git`.

 Once you have it, place yourself in rocksdb and run